ElliotKillick/windows-vs-linux-loader-architecture/README.md

 - Backward and forward compatibility
   - The loader runs `DllMain` code under that DLL's activation context (`LDR_DATA_TABLE_ENTRY.EntryPointActivationContext`) for application compatibility, if it has one, which [could cause unforseen issues](https://devblogs.microsoft.com/oldnewthing/20080910-00/?p=20933) due to conflicting requirements laid out by another activation context

 The result of these architectural facts and faults, among other consequences, is that subsystems are often unable to construct and destruct safely.
 Outcomes of this simple fact are far-reaching with impact that can be seen throughout all facets of the operating system.
 Subsystems are often left employing delicate hacks (including, if you are Microsoft, making subsystems more reliant on the kernel and broader system leading to tighter coupling), introducing anti-patterns, and falling back on design decisions that are deficient in performance to work around what is a fundamental failing of the operating system.
-Alternatively, a subsystem could unknowingly perform an unsafe action in its module routines that works until a rare but possible race condition is met, a single point of failure that constantly challenges the soundness and robustness of Windows with every additional module.
-On an ad-hoc basis, Microsoft, at a cost to Windows flexibility, adds blockers to ensure common actions that can fail or may be risky from a module routine, cannot proceed.
+Alternatively, a subsystem could unknowingly perform an unsafe action in its module routines, which may work until a rare but possible race condition is met, a single point of failure that constantly challenges the soundness and robustness of Windows with every additional module.
+On an ad-hoc basis, Microsoft, adds blockers to ensure common actions that can fail or may be risky from a Windows module routine, cannot proceed.
 However, the checks necessary to implement these blockers are only possible due to the tight coupling that is prevalent in Windows, can add up to have a negative effect on performance when done at run-time, and can never create a fully correct system as long as root issues persist.
 It is unfortunate that while a DLL is the executable unit Windows is architected around, `DllMain` exists as one of the most fragile parts of Windows.

 With a newfound understanding of `DllMain` woes and the greater perspective gained from admiring how Unix-like operating systems get it right, you can reason about the safety of performing a given action from `DllMain`, module initializers and finalizers, or other constructors and destructors running in the module scope of a library.